King's Guard: Other British armed units

 On 14 May 1941, the Home Guard provided the King's Guard, in recognition of the first anniversary of its foundation.
 This was repeated in May 1943.

 Royal Marines units have formed the guard on three occasions.
 41 Commando formed the guard in November 1978, while 42 Commando formed the guard in July 1986 and June 2014.

 In November 2017, the Royal Navy mounted the guard with a company-sized detachment formed of volunteers from 45 ships and shore establishments for two weeks.
 This was the first time that the Royal Navy had formed the Guard in its own right, rather than being represented by the Royal Marines.

+Airborne sappers from 9 Parachute Squadron RE (now of 23 Parachute Engineer Regiment) conducted the guard in 1987, 2009 and 2023.

+From January to February 2025, the King's Guard was mounted by the 222 Signal Squadron and attached personnel from 22 Signal Regiment.